Hawker Sea Fury

 The Hawker Sea Fury is a British fighter aircraft designed and manufactured by Hawker Aircraft.
 It was the last propeller-driven fighter to serve with the Royal Navy.
 Developed during the Second World War, the Sea Fury entered service two years after the war ended.
-It proved to be a popular aircraft with overseas militaries and was used during the Korean War in the early 1950s, and by the Cuban air force during the 1961 Bay of Pigs Invasion.
+It proved to be a popular aircraft with overseas militaries and was used during the Korean War in the early 1950s and by the Cuban air force during the 1961 Bay of Pigs Invasion.

 The development of the Sea Fury began in 1943 in response to a wartime requirement of the Royal Air Force (RAF), with the aircraft first named Fury.
 As the Second World War drew to a close, the RAF cancelled its order for the aircraft.
 The Royal Navy saw the type as a suitable carrier aircraft to replace a range of obsolescent and stop-gap aircraft being operated by the Fleet Air Arm.
 Development of the Sea Fury proceeded, and the type entered operational service in 1947.

 The Sea Fury has many design similarities to Hawker's preceding Tempest fighter, having originated from a requirement for a "Light Tempest Fighter".
-The Sea Fury's wings and fuselage originated from the Tempest but were significantly modified.
-The production Sea Fury was fitted with the powerful Bristol Centaurus engine and armed with four wing-mounted Hispano V cannon.
+The Sea Fury's wings and fuselage originated from the Tempest, but were significantly modified.
+The production Sea Fury was fitted with the powerful Bristol Centaurus engine and armed with four wing-mounted Hispano V cannons.
 While originally developed as a pure aerial fighter aircraft, the definitive Sea Fury FB.11 was a fighter-bomber.

-The Sea Fury attracted international orders as a carrier and land-based aircraft.
-It was operated by countries including Australia, Burma, Canada, Cuba, Egypt, Netherlands, West Germany, Iraq, and Pakistan.
+The Sea Fury attracted international orders as both a carrier- and land-based aircraft.
+It was operated by countries including Australia, Burma, Canada, Cuba, Egypt, the Netherlands, West Germany, Iraq, and Pakistan.
 The type acquitted itself well in the Korean War, fighting effectively even against the MiG-15 jet fighter.
 Although the Sea Fury was retired by the majority of its military operators in the late 1950s in favour of jet-propelled aircraft, many aircraft saw use in the civil sector, and several remain airworthy in the 21st century as heritage and racing aircraft.